saud-learning-services/canvas-batch-change-dates/README.md

 1. Run
    1. `$ conda activate canvas-batch-change-dates`
-   1. `$ jupyter notebook`
+   1. `$ jupyter notebook` OR `$ python canvas_batch_change_dates.py` (to skip Jupyter and run and recieve all prompts in terminal)
-   1. The previous command will have opened up a tab in your browser, select 'Canvas Batch Change Dates.ipynb' and follow the instructions listed.
+   1. If ran as a Jupyter Notebook a tab will open in your browser - select 'Canvas Batch Change Dates.ipynb' and follow the instructions listed.
+If ran as Python script, you'll recieve the same prompts in termianl.